hackclub/winter/Abhinav413652.md

         3. Manage the cables of the monitor.
         4. All Done!!
 We will check if it is working.

+By following the steps we will successfully build a DIY Monitor.

 To complete this project in exactly 10 days :
     Day 1: Gather the tools required to build the monitor and the PC.
     Day 2: We will check if we have every components including tools.